World Cup

 Fact checker Steven Madden

-Argentina's strength is obvious: they can circulate possession, stretch opponents across the pitch, and create chances from wide areas or through central combinations.
-Jordan's best chance of staying in this match is to sit deep, stay compact, and try to frustrate Argentina for as long as possible.
+Argentina's attacking setup is built around Lautaro Martínez and Julián Álvarez, with support from Giovani Lo Celso, Nico Paz, and the midfield runners.
+That's enough firepower to stretch Jordan's defensive block and create chances from wide areas or through central combinations.
+Jordan will sit deep, stay compact, and try to frustrate Argentina for as long as possible.
 The problem with that approach is that it only works if you can defend the box with discipline and clear your lines under sustained pressure.
 Over ninety minutes against a side with Argentina's attacking depth and finishing quality, that becomes exhausting.
 One mistake, one defensive lapse, one moment of brilliance from an individual, and the game opens up.
+The odds on both teams to score suggest the market sees this as one-way traffic, and I agree.
+Jordan's attacking options-Ali Olwan, Odeh Fakhoury, and Ali Azaizeh-lack the tournament pedigree or individual quality to hurt Argentina consistently.
+Even if they defend well for sixty or seventy minutes, I expect Argentina to find the breakthrough and add to it once the defensive structure begins to crack.
+A 0-3 scoreline feels about right-controlled, professional, and clinical without needing to be spectacular.
+Argentina should win this comfortably, and the margin should reflect their quality advantage.

 Argentina to win comfortably at AT&T Stadium, with Jordan likely to sit deep and defend the scoreline, making this a low-risk away win.